Unitouch Studio

 Activities

-• Designing a tool to create haptic feedback using Actronika’s tools and products
+• Designed Unitouch Studio: a tool for creating haptic feedback using Actronika’s tools and products

-• Collaborating with SDK developers to define representations of graphical operations for editing haptic effects
+• Collaborated with SDK developers to define representations of graphical operations for editing haptic effects

 Roles